Permafrost/Tundra/SERVICES.md

 #### Inputs:

-* `$file` is the name of the file to return details about, specified as either a relative or absolute file path or file: [URI].
+* `$file` is the name of the file to return details about, specified as either a relative or absolute file path or `file:` [URI].

 #### Outputs:

 * `$file.properties` is an `IData` document containing the following details about the given `$file`:
-  * `exists?` is a boolean flag indicating if the given file exists.
+  * `exists?` is a boolean flag indicating if the file exists.
-  * `parent` is the canonical file: [URI] that represents the parent directory that contains the given file.
+  * `parent` is the canonical `file:` [URI] that represents the parent directory that contains the file.
-  * `name` is the name component not including the path of the given file.
+  * `name` is the name component not including the path of the file.
-  * `base` is the name component not including the path or extension of the given file.
+  * `base` is the name component not including the path or extension of the file.
-  * `extension` is the part of the name after the final period used to determine the type of the given file.
+  * `extension` is the part of the name after the final period used to determine the type of the file.
-  * `type` is the [mime type] associated with the given file.
+  * `type` is the [mime type] associated with the file.
-  * `length` is the length or size in bytes of the given file.
+  * `length` is the length or size of the file in bytes.
 If the file does not exist, zero is returned.
-  * `modified` is the last modified datetime of the given file.
+  * `modified` is the last modified datetime of the file.
-  * `executable?` is a boolean flag indicating if Integration Server has permission to execute the given file.
+  * `executable?` is a boolean flag indicating if Integration Server has permission to execute the file.
 If the file does not exist, `false` is returned.
-  * `readable?` is a boolean flag indicating if Integration Server has permission to read the given file.
+  * `readable?` is a boolean flag indicating if Integration Server has permission to read the file.
 If the file does not exist, `false` is returned.
-  * `writable?` is a boolean flag indicating if Integration Server has permission to write or append to the given file.
+  * `writable?` is a boolean flag indicating if Integration Server has permission to write or append to the file.
 If the file does not exist, `false` is returned.
-  * `uri` is the canonical file: [URI] that represents the given file.
+  * `uri` is the canonical `file:` [URI] that represents the file.

 ---

 ### tundra.file:remove

 Deletes the given file, if it exists.
-This service does nothing if the file does not exist (no exception is thrown).

 #### Inputs:

-* `$file` is the name of the file to be deleted, specified as either a relative or absolute file path or file: [URI].
-If the file does not exists, this service does nothing.
+* `$file` is the name of the file to be deleted, specified as either a relative or absolute file path or `file:` [URI].
+If the file does not exists, this service does nothing (it does not throw an exception).

 ---